delawaremathguy/ShoppingList15/README.md

 ## What's New in ShoppingList15

-This third iteration of my ShoppingList project will be my learning environment for what most people cal "SwiftUI 3," and will try to use new features available in iOS 15.
+This third iteration of my ShoppingList project will be my learning environment for what most people cal "SwiftUI 3," and I will try to use new features available in iOS 15 whenever I can.

 There are no design changes to the app, so please check out the earlier README documents.

 Here are some of the major, code-level changes:

-* There have been other name changes to the Core Data model (you will read about these and why they were made in the code) and I have versioned the model.
-Although I *believe* that previous CD models will migrate data from earlier models, I *cannot guarantee this, based on my own experience*.
-Unfortunately, I lost data during migration on my own device (from V1 to V2) due to some combination of using the new App structure, or mixing versions of XCode with the version of iOS on my phone.

 * Many code changes have been made and much has been simplified.